 There are two types of anovulation:

 - Circumstantial anovulation

 - also known as sporadic anovulation.
-It results from periods of stress, after the first menstruation, etc. In principle, in this case there is no need to worry, as menstrual cycles are usually restored.
+It results from periods of stress, after the first menstruation.
+In principle, there is no need to worry in these cases as menstrual cycles are usually restored.

 - Chronic anovulation

-- are women who have long periods of time without ovulation, so it is not possible to perform the union of the egg with the sperm.
+- where women have long periods of time without ovulation, so it is not possible to for the egg to unite with the sperm.